mlevison/APR-Markdown-Export/post/agile_architect-2/index.md

 date: "2007-03-13"
 categories:
   - "agile"
+excerpt: '[Gojko Azdic](https://gojko.net/2007/03/06/agile-architect) builds on the work of Nick'
 ---

 [Gojko Azdic](https://gojko.net/2007/03/06/agile-architect) builds on the work of Nick Hines at ThoughtWorks to suggest the need for a specialized role called an Agile Architect.
 Yet another role - this is what we rail against being carried over from Waterfall/RUP world.
 Gojko defines the role of an architect to: